 In 2018, heatwaves claimed almost 300 thousand lives and are linked to civil unrest, political instability, and even suicide, the article says.

-Another consequence of climate change is it could jeopardize humanity’s “hard-won” progress in extending its lifespan.
-The Red Cross report says that climate change is closely connected to the spread of infectious diseases.
 Climate change causes unstable environmental conditions and weather variations, which could help facilitate the proliferation of diseases and allow new ones to thrive.
-Our recent experience with the COVID-19 will contextualise how we will deal with future incidents of pandemics and infectious diseases.
+Our recent experience with COVID-19 will contextualise how we will deal with future incidents of pandemics and infectious diseases.

-However, a European study estimated that half of the world’s population is still unaware of the link between climate change and disease – this is a critical gap that health professional and scientists need to fill.
+However, a European study estimated that half of the world’s population is still unaware of the link between climate change and disease – this is a critical gap that health professionals and scientists need to fill.

 To view the reports, click the links below:

-Source Citation:
+Source

 Haseltine, W. (2020, December 8).
 New Study Shows Deep Impact of Climate Change On Human Health.
 Forbes.
 Retrieved from New Study Shows Deep Impact Of Climate Change On Human Health (forbes.com).